dilipv09/Cardiovascular-disease/README.md

 # Overview
 In this study, I explore several machine learning approaches to detect the presence of cardiovascular disease.
 I leverage traditional machine learning techniques including a Logistic Regression, a KNN classifier, a support vector machine (SVM) with a Gaussian RBF kernel, a Random forest classifier, a Naive Bayes classifier, and a XGBoost classifier.
 Furthermore, I utilize grid search for extracting best hyper parameters which could help in selecting the best parmeters to choose to yield the good results.

-To detect cardiovascular disease with above methods, I also investigate which data features (factual, examination and social information) are most expressive of disease.
+To detect cardiovascular disease with above methods, I also investigate which data features (factual, examination and social information) are most expressive of disease and useful for predicting the disease.

 # Results
 Below are the results of implemented machine learning methods used and observed that XGBoost is giving the best accuracy out of all.